Z4nR/Z4nR/README.md

 </td></tr></table>
 </div>

-<h5 align="center">This tech stack I display is what I already use at least one time when I build some project.</h5>
+<h5 align="center">This tech stack is based on what I already used at least once time when I built some project.</h5>

 <br/>
 <br/>